Muscle memory: Strength training and adaptations

 Evidence has shown that increases in strength occur well before muscle hypertrophy, and decreases in strength due to detraining or ceasing to repeat the exercise over an extended period of time precede muscle atrophy.
 To be specific, strength training enhances motor neuron excitability and induces synaptogenesis, both of which would help in enhancing communication between the nervous system and the muscles themselves.
 However, neuromuscular efficacy is not altered within a two-week time period following cessation of the muscle usage; instead, it is merely the neuron's ability to excite the muscle that declines in correlation with the muscle's decrease in strength.
 This confirms that muscle strength is first influenced by the inner neural circuitry, rather than by external physiological changes in the muscle size.

-Previously untrained muscles acquire newly formed nuclei by fusion of satellite cells preceding the hypertrophy.
-Subsequent detraining leads to atrophy but no loss of myo-nuclei.
-The elevated number of nuclei in muscle fibers that had experienced a hypertrophic episode would provide a mechanism for muscle memory, explaining the long-lasting effects of training and the ease with which previously trained individuals are more easily retrained.